How To Build Knowledge Through PBL

 - Ep.
 266 Clarifying Misconceptions About Inquiry Learning

-In this video I talk through the ways in which we work in our Foundations of PBL workshops to build important knowledge and understanding through the process of PBL.
+In this video, I talk about how to build important knowledge and understanding through the process of PBL.
 I hope you find it helpful.